psyinfra/HTCrystalBall/README.md

 `HTCrystalBall` is a tool that - based on given job parameters - analyzes an `HTCondor pool` to give a prediction about suitable `slot` configurations, the number of simulaneous executable `jobs` as well as core-hours and wall-time it takes to complete a given number of jobs.

+With `HTCrystalBall` you can:
+- guess your job resources more quickly
+- play around with different numbers without blocking resources
+- explore an HTCondor pool faster
+- get quick recommendations on nodes when being limited e.g. by licensing constraints for MATLAB

 ## Overview
 If you are familiar with this README or just want to skip sections, here is a list of hyperlinks for you to skip searching for a particular section: